-If you’re reading this, the chances are you want to find out more about the reality of sex robots.
-Once the stuff of sci-fi legend, it seems the reality of a robot lover is getting closer every day.
+If you’re reading this, chances are you want to find out more about the reality of sex robots.
+Once the stuff of sci-fi legend, the reality of a highly-developed robot lover is getting closer every day.

-In 2016, Noel Sharkey, former advisor to the United Nations on robotics, said sex robots would be mainstream by 2026.
-In the years since, debate about the ethics of sex robots has been active.
+In 2016 Noel Sharkey, former advisor to the United Nations on robotics, said sex robots would be mainstream by 2026.
+That prediction doesn’t seem on track tomight not play out, but in the years since debate about the ethics and legalities of sex robots has been heated.
 Should these innovations be celebrated as sophisticated tools for sexual pleasure, or do these lifelike qualities indicate the beginning of the end for the future of human relationships?

 What is a Sex Robot?

-You could argue that something like a Fleshlight Launch is already a type of ‘sex robot’.
-You could equally argue that any vibrator could also be considered a sex robot.
-However, for most people, the term refers to quite a specific vision: a humanoid robot built exclusively for sex.
+You could argue that something like a Fleshlight Launch is a type of ‘sex robot’.
+You could also argue that any vibrator could also be considered a sex robot.
+But for most people the term refers to a specific vision: a humanoid robot built exclusively for sex.

-For some people, artificial intelligence would also be a necessity – to make the experience as ‘realistic’ as possible, whereas some DIY efforts (there are many such projects – you can see a lot of them in the already dated documentary ‘My Sex Robot‘ from 2010) simply aim to vaguely replicate the mechanics of sex i.e. robotic thrusts.
-The end result isn’t going to get you anywhere close to the uncanny valley though.
+For some people artificial intelligence would also be a necessity, to make the experience as realistic as possible.
+Meanwhile, some DIY efforts (such as those in the 2010 documentary ‘My Sex Robot‘) simply aim to vaguely replicate the mechanics of sex: i.e. robotic thrusts.
+The end result isn’t going to get you anywhere close to the Uncanny Valley, though.

-While some people might accept mechanical movement of existing sex dolls as a sex robot, many of the keenest advocates couldn’t accept that sort of conceptual decoupling – that a sex robot that can’t speak, react, flirt and otherwise act ‘human’ isn’t really a sexbot at all.
+While some people might accept mechanical movement of sex dolls as a sex robot, many wouldn’t go along with that conceptual decoupling.
+There is a common view that a sex robot that can’t speak, react, flirt and otherwise act ‘human’ isn’t really a sexbot at all.

-While much of the current focus on sex robots is replicating a human equipped with AI that’s capable of carrying off a conversation and fulfilling your sexual needs, the use of ‘sex robots’ is arguably as historical as it is futuristic.
+While much current focus is on sex robots replicating humans, equipped with AI capable of conversations and fulfilling sexual needs, the use of ‘sex robots’ is arguably as historical as it is futuristic.

 Sex Robots in the Media: A Beginning

-The most familiar form of the story comes from Ovid’s poem Metamorphoses, first published in 8 A.D. which depicts Pygmalion as a sculptor that carves an ivory woman that he then falls in love with and wishes into animated life.
-In a very direct way, this basic story still informs the conversation around sex robots today, and brings up the same questions around ethics, appearance and ‘sentience’.
+The most familiar form of the story comes from Ovid’s poem Metamorphoses, first published in 8 A.D., which depicts Pygmalion as a sculptor who carves an ivory woman that he then falls in love with and wishes into life.
+In a direct way, this story still informs the conversation around sex robots today, and brings up the same questions around ethics, appearance and sentience.

-What is in no doubt is that this narrative is a male-driven one that aims for a sex doll to replicate a human female, rather than taking on a more abstract form.
+What is in no doubt is that this narrative is a male-driven one, aiming for a sex doll to replicate a human female rather than take on a more abstract form.

 Sex Robots in 20th Century Media

-The term ‘robot’ itself comes from the Czech word ‘slave’ and was first used to describe robots as we know them in the 1920s science fiction play R.U.R.
+The term ‘robot’ comes from the old Church Slavonic word ‘robota’, which means “servitude” or “forced labour”.
+It was first used to describe robots as we know them in the 1920s science fiction play R.U.R.
 (Rossum’s Universal Robots) by Czech playwright Josef Capek.

-Novel Do Androids Dream of Electric Sheep?
-(1967) by Philip K Dick which based the plot for the 1982 (and 2017) films Blade Runner, had advanced robots of multiple genders, called replicants.
-However, the female replicants are exceptionally sexualized in both the book and the films.
-Pris is known as a ‘basic pleasure model’, and femme fatale character Rachael is pursued (and raped) by protagonist Rick Deckard.
+The novel Do Androids Dream of Electric Sheep?
+(1967) by Philip K Dick, which the 1982 Ridley Scott film Blade Runner was based on, featured advanced robots of multiple genders, called replicants.
+The female replicants were exceptionally sexualized in both the book and the films.
+The replicant named Pris is known as a ‘basic pleasure model’, and femme fatale replicant Rachael is pursued (and forced upon) by protagonist Rick Deckard.

-Satirical thriller The Stepford Wives (1972), is a novel made into a film in 1975 (and then again in 2014).
-It features eerily submissive women who turn out to be subservient fembots designed to replace these husbands’ wives.
+Satirical thriller The Stepford Wives (1972), was a novel made into a film in 1975 (and then again in 2014).
+It features eerily submissive women who turn out to be subservient fembots designed to replace the husbands’ wives.